How to Setup

-This sections only shows up if your unity has configuration issues that will prevent you from being able to correctly place tps objects or see the penetrator deformation.
+This section only shows up if your unity setup has configuration issues that will prevent you from being able to correctly place tps objects or see the penetrator deformation.

 Scene Lighting: If your lighting is turned off in scene mode you will not see the penetrator move.

 Pivot Mode: If your pivot mode is not set to pivot point the placement of the unity tools will not represent where the origin of your penetrator is.

 The 1st step of any tps setup is adding penetrators and orifices to your avatar.
 For this you can either